Maximum call open interest (OI) of 52.38 lakh contracts stands at strike price 10,600, which will be a resistance for February series.

-High delivery percentage suggests that investors are accepting delivery of the stock, which means that investors are bullish on it.
+High delivery percentage suggests that investors are accepting the delivery of the stock, which means that investors are bullish on the stock.

 A decrease in open interest along with an increase in price mostly indicates short covering.

-An increase in open interest along with a decrease in price mostly indicates build-up of short positions.
+An increase in open interest along with a decrease in price mostly indicates short positions being built up.

 Long unwinding happens when there is a decrease in OI as well as in price.